Joshua-Olisa/Bellabeat-Case-Study-Google-Data-Analytics-Capstone/README.md

 Several data frames will not be used for the analysis because of the following reasons:

--They are subsets of larger, more complete data frames.
+- They are subsets of larger, more complete data frames.
--They are in a minute-level output.
+- They are in a minute-level output.
--They are too small of a sample size to provide credible insights
+- They are too small of a sample size to provide credible insights

 ## Dataset Limitations:
 The dataset has limitations: